Full CV Abbreviated CV Annual Report Current Publications (.pdf)

 Hubbard Brook Experimental Forest

-For almost fifty years, I have been working with colleagues on the effects of human-accelerated environmentall change within the Hubbard Brook Experimental Forest in the White Mountains, NH.
+For fifty-three years, I have been working with colleagues on the effects of human-accelerated environmentall change within the Hubbard Brook Experimental Forest in the White Mountains, NH.
 Our goal has been to investigate how disturbance impacts diverse biological, physical, chemical and hydrological parameters of terrestrial and aquatic ecosystems and to evaluate the legacies of this disturbance within the Hubbard Brook Valley.
-Studies at the Hubbard Brook Experimental Forest, which have included long-term biogeochemistry and whole-system experimental manipulation, led to the discovery of acid rain in North America [Likens 2010, FEE].
+Studies at the Hubbard Brook Experimental Forest, which have included long-term biogeochemistry and whole-system experimental manipulation, led to the discovery of acid rainin North America [Likens 2010, Frontiers in Ecology and the Environment].

 Stream Ecosystem Research

-Stream ecosystem research at the Hubbard Brook Experimental Forest started in the mid 1960s, and has included: surveys of invertebrate taxa; long-term studies of stream chemistry, temperature and hydrology; flux, cycling and mass-balance approaches to element cycling; and numerous whole-stream manipulative experiments to examine stream dynamics and processes.
+Stream and lake ecosystem research at the Hubbard Brook Experimental Forest started in the mid 1960s, and has included: surveys of invertebrate taxa; long-term studies of stream chemistry, temperature and hydrology; flux, cycling and mass-balance approaches to element cycling; and numerous whole-stream manipulative experiments to examine stream dynamics and processes.
 Current projects include the restoration of acidified stream ecosystems, the role of organic debris dams in streams, salinization of Mirror Lake from road deicers added from nearby I93, the valley-wide export of solutes from the Hubbard Brook Valley, and the network analysis of multi-scale controls on streamwater chemistry.
 Long-term analysis of precipitation and streamwater chemistry reveal rapid and relentless dilution.
-Chemistry is projected to demineralized conditions within a decade or so (Likens and Buso 2012, ES&T).
+Chemistry of precipitation and stream water are projected to reach demineralized conditions within a decade or so (Likens and Buso 2012, ES&T).

 During the national acid rain debate in the 1980s, one of the most vexing questions concerned the relationship between SO2 emissions and the concentration of SO42- in precipitation.
 A lack of long-term or experimental data prevented answering this politically important question.
 Currently, continuous long-term data on precipitation chemistry (1963-present) from the Hubbard Brook Experimental Forest have been collected.
 When correlated with anthropogenic emissions of SO2, the results of this long-term analysis provide a clear, if not surprising, relationship (see Likens et al, 2005, J. Environ.
 Monitoring).